2S19 Msta-S 152-mm Self-Propelled Howitzer

 The automatic return to the correct angle of elevation after each round is fired simplifies the work of the gunner.
 When firing, the gunner only has to perform a single operation — he has to keep the panoramic sight leveled on his aiming point.
 The commander also has the mechanisms for aiming and firing the weapon.
 When the electrical system is turned off, there are backup manual controls for the weapon for loading and aiming.

 The 2S19 is equipped with a data transmission and receiving system.
 The data can be send via landline or by radio via the IV122 device over distances of up to 500 meters.
 This includes a system to control gunlaying, which is coordinated with the fire direction center vehicle.

 It provides "simultaneous fire attack" mode in which the target is hit simultaneously by several shells fired from the same gun on coordintated trajectories.
-Weight SAU is 43.24 tons.
-The bBarrel length 47 calibres.
+Weight of teh self-propelled gun [SAU] is 43.24 tons.
+The barrel length 47 calibres.
 Maximum range of 29 km, including the guided missile "Krasnopol" - up to 20 km.
 Ammunition supply is 50 shells.
 The 780-hp engine accelerates the self-propelled 60 km/h. with a range of more than 600 km.

 In June 2013 the first modernized self-propelled artillery howitzer 2S19M2 entered service with the Russian army.
 The infantry artillery brigade of the Southern Military District of the Russian army received the first upgraded self-propelled artillery howitzer "MSTA-S" 2S19M2.
 All the commanders of the new MSTA-S have undergone training.